-According to Steven Lewis, consulting specialist at The Systems Audit Group, Inc.,
+According to Steven Lewis, President of The Systems Audit Group, Inc.,

 "...in our experience with so many organizations, we have seen how ideas and concerns from each one can benefit others.
 In this way the Disaster/Continuity plan becomes something which is also used to cope with the day-to-day "mini" disasters - in addition to satisfying the requirements of the regulatory agencies."

 Lewis added that, "...in our approach, rather than try to invent specific scenario's (such as a specific type of emergency at a regional Nuclear plant), we have taken advantage of the fact that all disasters - including a nuclear emergency - can be divided into one or more of the following three components: